mediassarQlikBranch/SimpleFieldSelect/README.md

 - Add text object to menu bar
 - Global option to **clear all** selections when arriving to sheet and when leaving a sheet.
 Finally a good implementation to clear selection on sheet arrival.
 Works well in combination with default value selection.
 This was a customer requested feature.
   - Enable Global modifications for only one SimpleFieldSelect object per sheet.
-- Qlik Sense November's native feature for Always one selected doesn't allow selection through API as before.
+- **Qlik Sense November's (and lataer) native feature for Always one selected doesn't allow selection through API as before.**
 - Note!
 Change to export mode handling in 1.8.6, see release notes